czuger/rhex/README.md

   }
 ```
 Where m = brown, g = green and w = blue (the colors for mountains, grass and water).
-I used rmagick to create the bitmap, so all rmagick color syntaxes are avaliable : http://www.simplesystems.org/RMagick/doc/imusage.html#color_names.
+I used rmagick to create the bitmap, so all rmagick color syntax are available : http://www.simplesystems.org/RMagick/doc/imusage.html#color_names.
 For example RVB notation (like '#efefef') work well.

 ```ruby